uk000/goto/README.md

   "enabled":true, "sendID": true}'
   ```

   This target will be triggerd for requests with the pattern `/foo/<somex>/bar/<somey>` and the request will be forwarded to the target as `http://somewhere/abc/somey/def/somex`, where the values `somex` and `somey` are extracted from the original request and injected into the replacement URI.

+  URI match `/` has the special behavior of matching all traffic.

 <br/>